babyloniaapp/docs/logs.md

 <hr/>

 08.05.23 - We are still struggling to continue funding the project, we are waiting for better market conditions.  <br/>

 ---

-30.04.23 - The liquidity deployment has been delayed, we are hopping to relaunch the project in May.  <br/>
+30.04.23 - The liquidity deployment has been delayed, we are hoping to relaunch the project in May.  <br/>

 ---

-04.04.23 – We are still waiting for some favorable market pull back to deploy the liquidity , sorry for delays.  <br/>
+04.04.23 – We are still waiting for some favorable market pull back to deploy the liquidity, sorry for delays.  <br/>

 ---

-21.03.23 – The updates on the mainpage has been deployed. <br/>
+21.03.23 – The updates on the main page has been deployed. <br/>

 ---